 Parton likes to write her songs the old school way -- with a pen and paper.
 She tries to write something every few days, whenever inspiration strikes.

-Over a staggering 47 nominations, Parton has taken home eight Grammys.
-The singer is also a member of the Country Music Hall of Fame, and has been nominated for two Emmy Awards, a Tony and countless other accolades.
+Over a staggering 50 nominations, Parton has taken home eight Grammys.
+The singer is also a member of the Country Music Hall of Fame and has been nominated for multiple Emmy Awards, a Tony, and countless other accolades.

 10. She doesn't care that Rhinestone was a bust